davemlz/water-storage-retrieval/README.md

 Water is automatically classificated in an object-based approach using Simple Non-Iterative Clustering (SNIC) and k-means.

-First, water is automatically classified in `phase-I/01-automatic-water-classification.ipynb`.
+First, water is automatically classified in `/phase-I/01-automatic-water-classification.ipynb`.
 The Sentinel-2 image is preprocessed (median filtering is applied) and segmented using SNIC algorithm in Google Earth Engine.
 As inputs for the segmentation, the 10 m bands + the NDWI were used.
+Later, the segmented image is clustered using k-means.
+The cluster with the higher NDWI centroid is selected as the water cluster.
+The remaining clusters are labeled as non-water clusters.

+Multiple hyperparameters were tested: Seed spacing and grid type for the SNIC algorithm, and the number of clusters and training size for the k-means algorithm.
+The results for each combination of hyperparameters were compared against actual water masks and statistical analysis were performef in `/phase-I/02-statistical-analysis.Rmd`.

 ## Phase II: Satellite Derieved Bathymetry